SophLewDev/SophLewDev/README.md

 ### Makers Academy (June 2022-October 2022)
 *Intensive Full Stack Software Engineering Bootcamp*
 - Participated in consistent pair programming and team engineering projects whilst following an Agile workflow.
 This enabled a great design sprint and flexibility throughout the project for change.
-- Followed Object-Orientated Programming with the languages Ruby and Javscript, and frameworks Express, Phaser and Rails.
+- Followed Object-Orientated Programming with the languages Ruby and JavaScript, and frameworks Express, Phaser and Rails.
 I was able to confidently use dependency injection, inheritance, abstraction etc to write clear code in line with single responsibility principle.
 - Strongly used Test Driven Development to a high standard throughout the bootcamp with RSpec, Jest and Cypress.
 This is highly apparent in my Makers Code Reviews.
-- Robustly debugged code as a key way of problem solving errors, such as binding.pry with Ruby and console.log with Javascript.
+- Robustly debugged code as a key way of problem solving errors, such as binding.pry with Ruby and console.log with JavaScript.
 - Deployed web applications using a light cloud service such as Heroku.

 ### Natural Resources Wales (2020-2022)